''As a song poet there are few in the world today to match him'' (Green Man Review, USA)

-When the decision was made to rest The Whisky Priests indefinitely in 2002 for personal reasons, Gary took a sabbatical from live performance and professional recording due to what became a long-term illness but continued working in the music industry, for example, as an agent at Adastra (now known as Strada); as a music industry tutor; on a variety of projects in collaboration with other artists; as a commissioned songwriter; and as a qualified and experienced community arts practitioner, developing and working on a wide variety of community projects through the UK as a musical director and workshop leader.
+When the decision was made to rest The Whisky Priests indefinitely in 2002 for personal reasons, Gary took a sabbatical from live performance and professional recording due to what became a long-term illness but continued working in the music industry, for example, as an agent at Adastra (now known as Strada); as a music industry tutor; on a variety of projects in collaboration with other artists; as a commissioned songwriter; and as a qualified and experienced community arts practitioner, developing and working on a wide variety of community projects throughout the UK and beyond as a musical director, project developer and workshop leader.

-In 2010, after a long break, he returned to recording and performing with the release of ‘Reflections on War’, his landmark ground-breaking debut solo album and first CD of all new material in 10 years.
+In 2010, after a long self-imposed break, he returned to recording and performing with the release of ‘Reflections on War’, his landmark ground-breaking debut solo album and first CD of all new material in 10 years.